pavelhoral/wrensec-docs/Java-Style-Guide.md

 As with any other block, the contents of a switch block must be indented +4 spaces.

 After a switch label, there must be a line break, and the indentation level must be increased +4, exactly as if a block were being opened.
 The following switch label must return to the previous indentation level, as if a block had been closed.

+> **Deviation Note:** This section of the style guide notably differs from Google's Java Style Guide: in this style guide, four spaces instead of two spaces are used for indentation.
+This is to maintain consistency with the vast majority of code that Wren Security has inherited from ForgeRock.

 ##### 4.8.4.2 Fall-through: commented
 Within a `switch` block, each statement group must either terminate abruptly (with a `break`, `continue`, `return` or thrown exception), or must be marked with a comment to indicate that execution will or _might_ continue into the next statement group.
 Any comment that communicates the idea of fall-through is sufficient (typically `// fall through`).
 This special comment is not required in the last statement group of the switch block.